brandur/sorg/content/drafts/sortsupport-inet.md

     represent the entire range of 0 to 32.
 For example, `1.2.3.4/0` is a legal value in Postgres.

+[3] Authoritative comparison will still be needed in the
+    case of equal network values and values with short networks (`/6` or less) that share many leading bits.

 [inet]: src/include/utils/inet.h:23
 [patch]: TODO
+[source]: TODO
+[uuid]: /sortsupport#uuid